 - Leave plenty of space between crisps.
 They spread out as they bake.

-How to make cheese without parchment paper?
+How to make parmesan crisps without parchment paper?
 Easy.
 Your best option is to use a silicon baking sheet—the chips will slide right off with minimal effort.

 - Onion powder